Jacques Clamorgan: Life

-In 1781, Clamorgan arrived in St. Louis, then under Spanish regime and soon became wealthy.
-He laid claim to more than 1 million acres of Upper Louisiana land, granted by the Spanish authorities.
-The US government after de Louisiana Purchase offered $8 million (In 2011 $US) in response to Clamorgan's Spanish titles of property.
-Clamorgan refused to accept the money.
+Following the Louisiana Purchase, the US offered $8 million in response to Clamorgan's Spanish titles of property, however Clamorgan refused to accept the money.
 Due to Clamorgan's power in the region he was given a seat in the Court of Quarter Sessions, a governmental body that existed for St. Louis composed of Judicial, Executive and Legislative powers.

-In a tax-evasion effort, Clamorgan set his slave concubine free in order to give her some of his land holdings.
-Ester, the freed slave, sued Clamorgan for rightful ownership of this land when he demanded it back.
-Ester won through a series of lawsuits and became one of the richest colored people in the area.
+Clamorgan was not married, but known to live with enslaved women of color, fathering four mixed children by three women.
+He established freedom for his children before his death.
+In a tax-evasion effort, Clamorgan set Ester, his enslaved concubine, free in order to give her some of his land holdings.
+Ester then sued Clamorgan for rightful ownership of this land, and won through a series of lawsuits.
+She became one of the richest African-American people in St. Louis.